froganmax/solana-rust-ts-pumpfun-raydium-copy-trading-bot/README.md

 - Copied Transaction(SELL):
 https://solscan.io/tx/3fvcP6jQvo6dGiwAPZqp5hJThbjzeKU3NMeBmoPvksYX4VPUyPpdr5iyfmHn2b1HbtyydQNudnHEGJvEt7VPNcXe

+## Unique Feature: Racing Transaction Confirm
+Send Transactions to multiple tx confim providers like jito, nextBlock, BloxRoute, Temporal at the same time.
+And only confirm the fastest one.
+So always provide the fastest tx confirming.

 ## Core Features

 - **Target Wallet List**: Easily add and manage a list of target wallets for trading replication.

-- <span style="color:red;">Racing Transaction Confirm (My Bot's Unique Feature)</span>: Send Transactions to multiple tx confim providers like jito, nextBlock, BloxRoute, Temporal.
-And only confirm the fastest one.
-So always provide the fastest tx confirming.

 - **Multi-DEX Support**: Compatible with various decentralized exchanges, including Jupiter, Raydium, and PumpFun Swap.
 Plans to integrate Meteora Swap are underway.